 - I worked in a reception in a hostel.

-- I rented surf board, surf clothes, and bikes to the tourists in the hostel.
+- I rented surfboards, surf clothes, and bikes to the tourists in the hostel.

 - I collected sugar cane and coconut and I sold their juice.